Guidance

 The evidence suggested that combination treatment with an oral and topical antibiotic was no more effective than a topical antibiotic alone.
 The committee agreed that combination treatment should be discouraged because of the increased risk of adverse events and antimicrobial resistance.

 The committee agreed that further research is needed to more clearly show which populations would benefit from antiseptic treatment.
-A research recommendation was developed to encourage more research in this area, which may contribute to future antibiotic-sparing recommendations and help reduce the risk of resistance and adverse events with antibiotics.
+In order to encourage more research in this area, a recommendation for research on antiseptics compared with antibiotics for impetigo was developed, which may contribute to future antibiotic-sparing recommendations and help reduce the risk of resistance and adverse events with antibiotics.

 For more detail see the summary of the evidence on antimicrobials.